hannadrehman/react-production/README.md

 ### Install
   to install and run this project you need to
-  1. download and run client applicarion
+  1. install node modules and run client applicarion
-  2. download and run server application
+  2. install node modules and run  server application

    `cd client` and hit `npm install`

    `cd server` and hit `npm install`

 ### start